 1. Fix Your Diet

-Epsom salts are actually just a fancy name for magnesium salts (because Epsom salts were mined from a spring in the town of Epsom, England).
+- Epsom Salts: Epsom salt is actually just a fancy name for magnesium salts (because Epsom salts were mined from a spring in the town of Epsom, England).
 Here you can find a simple recipe for a relaxing Epsom salt bath.
 I like this brand of Epsom salts because they are high-quality and cheap.

-You can also get magnesium transdermally by rubbing or spraying magnesium oil directly to your body.
+- Magnesium Oil: You can also get magnesium transdermally by rubbing or spraying magnesium oil directly to your body.
 For insomnia treatment, apply to your temples.
 You can also apply magnesium oil to your palms, feet, or any aching muscles.
-Or, to really get your relaxation on, use magnesium oil when giving a massage!
 I like this brand of magnesium oil.
 It also has the benefit of making your skin super soft.
-Note that some people find magnesium oil to be a bit itchy.
-You can either wipe it off after letting it absorb, or try mixing it with coconut oil to minimize the itchiness.

 4. Magnesium Supplements